CDFI Resource Library

 Featured Training Resources

 OFN’s new training resources and tools aim to help CDFI practitioners and partners expand the knowledge and skills they need to achieve the greatest impact in the communities they serve.
 The toolkits are available for free.
-Visit OFN’s training page to learn more.
+To learn more, visit OFN’s training page.

 CDFI 101 Orientation